ImtiazVision/imtiazvision/README.md

 > Take action and follow your gut instincts rather than becoming mired in analysis paralysis.

+> If you want to go swiftly, go alone.
+If you want to go far, go together. ~~ an african proverb

 > The capacity to be self-aware and understand oneself is one of the most important abilities to develop in our lives.

 > Grit and tenacity are extremely important in our lives because if we can get things done, we are all set to be successful.
 Be a doer and a go-getter, and the rest will take care of itself.
 Prioritize discipline over motivation.
 Form is transient, but class is eternal.